 3. Sandhill Center, Los Lunas, New Mexico

 The daily schedule of treatment at Sandhill Center is highly centered on combining hands-on learning and calming activities for children, providing stability and support that promotes a regulated nervous system.
-Prosocial group sessions are scheduled twice a week, which are led by a licensed therapist and are focused on improving problem-solving and social engagement with peers in treatment.
-Individualized academic instruction is structured to attend to each child’s individual needs and includes frequent breaks so children stay engaged and attentive.
+Prosocial group sessions are scheduled twice a week, which are led by a licensed therapist and are focused on improving problem-solving and social engagement.
+Individualized academic instruction is structured to attend to each child’s individual needs and includes frequent breaks so children stay engaged.

-Meals with the community, caring for animals, arts and crafts, and nature walks are just some of the activities enrolled children can expect at Sandhill Center.
+Meals with the community, caring for animals, arts and crafts, and nature walks are just some of the activities clients can expect at Sandhill Center.
 Weekends allow for opportunities for off-campus activities like hiking and biking, as well as home management skill-building, like deep cleaning their room.
-Family therapy and involvement are welcomed and encouraged so that guardians and members of the child’s support system can heal alongside them.
+Family therapy and involvement are welcomed and encouraged.

 Location and contact information: